n1ved/skyze/README.md

 <h1 align = center > Skyze </h1>

 Skyze is beautiful weather app made on flutter with openweathermap API
 ---
+> **warning**
+> Release app might not work as intented since it use free API key .
+> Recommmended to build it yourself using new api key

 <!-- ### INDEX
 [1 .
 Setting up environment ]() -->